lm3nitro/Projects/New/Network Services SMB.md

 ![Pasted image 20240918123301](https://github.com/user-attachments/assets/5d83727c-9990-4484-b23c-ec0daa9bd1e3)

 Based on the output, ports 22 (SSH) and 139/445 (SMB) are showing as open.
-I then used the nmap NSE script to detect misconfigurations on the SMB service:
+I then used the Nmap NSE script to detect misconfigurations on the SMB service:

 ```
 nmap -sU -sS --script smb-enum-shares.nse -p 445,139